cypherpunk-academy/2064/en/040_2064_Fortunato.md

 You can control everything, but only if it doesn't come to light.
 Whistleblowing is the real enemy!
 What you need is a dark balance:
-Everyone plays his part, everything remains secret, then the worst things can happen and nobody is really responsible.
+Everyone plays his part, everything remains secret, then the worst things can happen, and nobody is really responsible.
 Are you responsible for the combat robot deaths that die based on your position data?
 Or because of the friend lists you calculate and pass on to the NSA?
 No.

 But if we uncover anything, we're supposed to be responsible.